NdagiStanley/music/README.md

     Compare [XML file](/canon-in-d/Pachelbels_Canon_Canon_in_D.mxl) and [resultant SonicPI script](/canon-in-d/Pachelbels_Canon_Canon_in_D_MusicXML_to_SonicPI.rb)

     In depth, at measure 9 and 21 in [this SonicPI script](/canon-in-d/Pachelbels_Canon_Canon_in_D_with_measures_included.rb), (Notice the "melody" bit and the "bass" bit), it's not following the note progression as expected.
 Contrast that against [the MuseScore file](/canon-in-d/Pachelbels_Canon_Canon_in_D.mscz) OR [the MXL file](/canon-in-d/Pachelbels_Canon_Canon_in_D.mxl)

+    TODO: Fix this issue

+1. Rests and Repeats - need to be handled properly.